Someday, Mira, ask me about how you ended up like how you are.

 There are decisions that we took, are taking, and will take, that will end up shaping you into who you will turn out to be.
 We are aware of it, intensely.

-Your American passport, for example, might be a mundane legality that you might not even have to think about in depth in life.
+Your American passport, for example, might be a mundane legality that you might not even have to think about in-depth in life.
 But to us it is momentous.
 We wanted to give you the power of travel, of political legitimacy.
-We wanted you to have direct access, as it stands now, to a safe country, a larger economy, a geographical and political hedge in 20 years, instead of taking the easy route of getting you an Indian passport.
+We wanted you to have direct access, as it stands now, to a safer country, a larger economy, a geographical and political hedge in 20 years, instead of taking the easy route of getting you an Indian passport.

 Your favorite barista, Ashanti, has no passport.
 Learn to recognize in people what you wouldn’t ever have to worry about.
 That is your privilege.
 We, as parents, are working to buffer your life with privileges.

 We did not want you to go through what we are going through in pursuit of money and freedom.

 That is why your mother braved her pregnancy here in the US, far from India.
 That is how you came about to be brought home to Brooklyn in a rickety car.
 The car you will never see.
 It was a Volkswagon Passat.
 A deep blue car that gamely helped us through your gestation period and first year.
 You owe that car a debt, wherever it ended up.